joannakl/cs102/syllabus.markdown

 __If you took an equivalent of this course at a different school, you need to make sure that you are familiar with Java.
-We assume you know enough Java to write fairly large programs right at the beginning of the semester.__
+We assume you know enough Java to read and write fairly large programs right at the beginning of the semester.__

 # Grading